liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 ### Voice/BGM audio files, Spine animation on Wiki

 Firstly, this Wiki is hosted on Github Pages with only 1GB free storage, so I don’t have a lot of leeway to work with.
-Secondly, LifeWonders don’t really like people sharing audio files widely (this is in the Terms of Service).
+Secondly, LifeWonders don’t really like people sharing audio files widely (this is in their Terms of Service).

 If you know where to look, you can already find voice/BGMs in certain websites, but I cannot tell you where they are as the owner of this wiki.

 ### Skill description are hard to read

-Many people complain that the skill descriptions in Wiki are more wordy than the original Japanese game text, like “[base skill] Deal 60% of damage to target enemy/100%” instead of just “Deal 60% damage to target enemy”.
+Many people complain that the skill descriptions in Wiki are more wordy than the original Japanese game text, like `[base skill] Deal 60% of damage to target enemy/100%` instead of just `Deal 60% damage to target enemy`.

 To explain that, here is a bit of history: